Jaccodouma/React-Native-WebRTC-test/README.md

 ### Run backend
 1. Enter `cd backend && npm i && node index`.
+2. Copy the IP and port in the terminal (should be nice and purple)
+3. Go to `dutchnow_rn/pages/videoCall/VideoCall_Home.tsx` and look for `socket = io.connect('http://192.168.0.191:3000');` on line 53 and replace the IP with the one you copied

 ### Run app
 1. Open another termial (Or split the current one with `ctrl + shift + 5`)